florian-h05/linux_openhab-misc/_public-key-infrastucture/README.md

 # Easy-RSA

-Easy-RSA is a CA managment tool by the OpenVPN team ([OpenVPN/easy-rsa](https://github.com/OpenVPN/easy-rsa)).
+Easy-RSA is a CA management tool by the OpenVPN team ([OpenVPN/easy-rsa](https://github.com/OpenVPN/easy-rsa)).

 ## Setup the PKI